m-aryayi/Abaqus-Projects/README.md

 # Abaqus-Projects

-This repository contains a variety of ABAQUS projects codes.
+This repository contains a variety of ABAQUS projects codes including _**Fortran subroutines, Python scripts, and Matlab codes**_.
 In the future, I will add more details about them and their related files.

 ##
 - ## List of Projects:
-	- ArmitageAndOyen2017
+	- **ArmitageAndOyen201**

-      In this directory, the USDFLD subroutine and MATLAB have been used to simulate the below paper.
+      In this directory, the _USDFLD_ subroutine and MATLAB have been used to simulate the below paper.
 Matlab file couple with Abaqus and run the input file using the subroutine.

       <a href="https://doi.org/10.1016/j.actbio.2016.12.036"> <i> Armitage, O. E., & Oyen, M. L. (2017).
 Indentation across interfaces between stiff and compliant tissues.</i> </a>

        <hr>

-	- DengAndMurakawa2006
+	- **DengAndMurakawa2006**

-      In this directory, the FILM and DFLUX subroutine have been used to simulate the welding process in stainless steel pipe, described in the below paper.
+      In this directory, the _FILM_ and _DFLUX_ subroutine have been used to simulate the welding process in stainless steel pipe, described in the below paper.
 I will add the Abaqus files as soon as possible.

-      <a href="https://doi.org/10.1016/j.commatsci.2005.07.007"> <i> Deng, D., & Murakawa, H. (2006).
-Numerical simulation of temperature field and residual stress in multi-pass welds in stainless steel pipe and comparison with experimental measurements.</i> </a>
+      <a href="https://doi.org/10.1016/j.commatsci.2005.07.007"> _Deng, D., & Murakawa, H. (2006).
+Numerical simulation of temperature field and residual stress in multi-pass welds in stainless steel pipe and comparison with experimental measurements._ </a>

        <hr>

-	- PittingCorriosionPlate
+	- **PittingCorriosionPlate**

       In this directory, scripting is used to model pitting corrosion on a plate.
 The written code can randomly (size and number) model cylindrical or conical pits on rectangular plates.

       <p align="center">
       <img src="./PittingCorriosionPlate/Example.PNG">